 Evaluation should attempt to monitor any increase in knowledge.
 This can be done by using simple questionnaires before the sessions begin and again at the end or a short review session where basic information like numbers attending, issues raised and problems encountered can be documented.
 From these evaluations the peer leader should be able to form a developmental plan for their group.
 Evaluation of young people's own training should also highlight their own personal training needs.
 Evaluation should be useful both to the educators themselves and to organisations or individuals involved in the programme they should help to guide the project.
 As pressures on resources are often limited funders will be keen to see how projects develop.
 There might be considerable pressure to measure the effects of programmes in a quantitative way, by keeping records of numbers attending, contacts made and resources used some conclusions may be drawn about value for money and cost effectiveness of peer group education.

+Domino\EN.indd Sec2:52 2005.01.17 22:20:49

 STEP BY STEP CHECKLIST

 Some things to think about

-Setting your aims and objectives Who do you plan to work with and what do you plan to do?
+- Setting your aims and objectives

+Who do you plan to work with and what do you plan to do?

-Recruitment What do they get out of it?
+- RecruitmentWhat do they get out of it?

+- Trial do they got out or it.

-Do you need an agreement or a contract?
-What methods will you use? ...
-Video, Discussion, Role Play, Presentations, Lessons ... etc.
+- Do you need an agreement or a contract?

+- What methods will you use?Video, Discussion, Role Play, Presentations, Lessons ... etc.

-Do you need funding?
+- Do you need funding?

-Training for the peer group educators
+- Training of the peer group educators

-Leaders and Coaches What is their role?
+- Leaders and CoachesWhat is their role?

-Support Systems
+- Support Systems

-Power, Ownership and Management ... will the young people be in control?
+Power, Ownership and Management ...
+Will the young people be in control?

-How will you review, document and evaluate your programme?
-Working with the media
+- How will you review, document and evaluate your programme?

+- Working with the media

+There are many ways to organise yourselves against racism and intolerance and for human rights.
+Compass contains a very useful series of hints and reflections about getting into action in the section Taking Action.
+See also the section on Campaigns, Action, Projects, Publicity [C/4] in Alien 93.

+.•| .• Domino\EN.indd Sec2:53 2005.01.17 22:20:49
-Your project is running - how to coach it?

-Racism, anti-semitism, xenophobia, homophobia and other related forms of intolerance are forms of prejudice and discrimination.
+When I hear the word racism, a lot of things pop into my head.
+One thing that is common when I hear, feel or see racism is irritation.
+Racism is a product of lack of Andre Simonsen, 18 years, Jewish, Polish, lives in Denmark Section 7 Your project is running - how to coach it?
+Racism, anti-Semitism, xenophobia, homophobia and other related forms of intolerance are forms of prejudice and discrimination.
 Dealing with these issues can be a challenge and at the same time a great opportunity for learning and sharing.
 Dealing with these issues can raise very sensitive and emotional issues.
 Grief about suffering from discrimination might surface; rage, anger, shame and tears might be shed and shared.
 Much the same can happen as it does in AIDS-prevention or alcohol-prevention peer group education projects.
 For all the participants the peer group education project itself can become a process of learning much about life and about themselves.
 As in any on-going process it is natural that there will be times of stress and difficulties that might not have not been foreseen at first thought.
 They can vary according to:

-- to the nature of the project
+- the nature of the project

-- to the phase it is going through
+- the phase it is going through

-- to the subject being dealt with
+- the subject being dealt with

-- to the number of people involved
+- the number of people involved

-- to the environment
+- the environment

-- to the structure of the peer group
+- the structure of the peer group

-- to leadership among the youth.
+- leadership among the youth.